StevenQMai/Recipe-Website/README.md

 # Recipe-Website

-The project is now complete.
-Main page contains links to each recipe, coupled with images, descriptions, ingredients, and steps on how to cook the respective dish.
+Main page contains links to each recipe.
+Each recipe contains images, descriptions, ingredients, and cooking steps for the respective dish.